LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 | Log transcripts | Yes | Yes |

 {: .important}
 There isn't a one-to-one correspondence between survey bots and custom bots.
 Survey bots are more like "manager" bots.
 You assign a skill or set of skills to a survey bot.
 When a conversation ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey.
-In this way, a *single* survey bot is responsible for triggering surveys for *many* custom bots, all based on skill.
+In this way, a *single* survey bot can be responsible for triggering surveys for *multiple* custom bots, all based on skill.

 ### The survey flow